 Karim Mane – Vanier Cheetahs

-It’s not everyday that you hear of a local CEGEP/CCAA Canadian basketball declared for the NBA Draft.
+It’s not everyday that you hear of a local CEGEP/CCAA Canadian basketball player declare for the NBA Draft.
 Originally, slated for a slew of NCAA visits to the likes of Michigan State, Kansas and a long list of other top shelf suitors — the 6-foot-5 combo guard opted to declared for the draft.

 “I sent in my paperwork, but I am keeping my options open as far as college,” Mane told ESPN.
 “I am not planning on hiring an agent right now.
 I want to hear directly from teams.
 If I can get a guarantee I’ll be drafted, I will probably need to think about staying in.”